hasu234/Network-File-System-NFS-Server/README.md

 # Caution
-Be careful about executing network personalization command, it may cause permanent network system fail of your Ubuntu machine.
+Be careful about executing network personalization command, it may cause permanent network system fail of your Ubuntu Operating System.